Best community colleges in Washington

 Fast Fact: Grays Harbor Community College provides several community enrichment programs, including Eduventures, or day trips, that let students explore area art, history, culture and nature.

-3. Yakima Valley College (Yakima)
+3. Yakima Valley Community College (Yakima)

-Founded in 1928, Yakima Valley College is one of the oldest community colleges in Washington.
+Founded in 1928, Yakima Valley Community College is one of the oldest community colleges in Washington.
 It is also one of the more diverse: The U.S. Department of Education designates it an official Hispanic-Serving Institution.
 Yakima's lengthy list of associate programs includes both terminal, workforce-ready degrees and transfer degrees designed to prepare students for four-year programs.
 It also offers a limited number of on-campus bachelor's degrees, plus workforce education, continuing education and basic skills classes.
 In 2015, SBCTC assigned YCC an average of 1,988 achievement points per 1,000 students — giving the institution a top-five ranking among all 33 Washington community colleges.

 - Fast Fact: Yakima Valley College is home to the Larson Art Gallery, with a collection of works created by regional artists.
 It also hosts six annual exhibitions displaying what the institution calls the "most current and progressive art in the area."
 Student admission is free.